 If you’ve been following that formula, I’ll bet you’re having difficulty growing your school.

-Of course, during the pandemic crisis, there was no such thing as an “open” house!
+And during the days of the pandemic, there was no such thing as an “open” house!

 But even with 5 Open House events, some of those schools struggled, and are STILL struggling, with enrollment targets!

-Then I discovered a text called “Marketing Christian Schools: The Definitive Guide” from GraceWorks Ministries in Colorado Springs, Colorado.
-Dan Krause and Bob Rogalski compiled an excellent text for not just Christian schools, but for Catholic schools as well since the mechanics of the Advancement side of the equation holds true for any faith-based school.
+It was right before I left my Diocesan position that I discovered a text called “Marketing Christian Schools: The Definitive Guide” from GraceWorks Ministries in Colorado Springs, Colorado.
+Dan Krause and Bob Rogalski compiled an excellent text for not just Christian schools, but for Catholic schools as well, since the mechanics of the Advancement side of the equation holds true for any Christian faith-based school.

 The text recommends weekly Open House events.